Koss86/tokyobash/README.md

 git         = 1 # Turns all git integration on/off
 branchname  = 1 # Turn the display of branch name on/off
 statusbar   = 0 # Turn git status bar on/off
+fetchtimer  = 1h # See below.
 ```

 Setting git = 0 disables all git integration.
 This supercedes the branchname and statusbar settings.
 So, if branchname = 1, and statusbar = 1.
 While git is set to 0, then neither branchname or statusbar are displayed.

+fetchtimer will accept `#d`, `#h`, OR `#m`. d = days (1-29) h = hours (1-23) and m = minutes (1-59).

+For example:

+If `fetchtimer = 24m`, and `stat .git/FETCH_HEAD` reports that its been over 24 minutes since last update, fetch will be called.

+Currently hours don't work quite right.
+For example if you have fetchtimer set to 3h.
+Meaning you want to update every 3 hours.
+And you last updated at 11:30pm.
+After midnight,
+the date change will cause the repo to update again, but should work as expected afterwards.

 ##